Is Ice Cream Good or Bad For Bodybuilding? (Pros & Cons)

 ice cream for bodybuilding

-Ice cream servings are generally about a ½ cup, but this could vary from brand to brand.
-The ½ cup serving is easy to overestimate, so if we’re someone who struggles with portion sizes, then it may be best to measure it out to keep the calories in check.
+The ½ cup serving is easy to overestimate, so if you struggle with portion sizes, it may be best to measure it out to keep the calories in check.

-The macronutrients in ice cream are primarily carbohydrates and fats with little to no protein.
-The ratio of carbs to fats will vary from brand to brand but generally, there will be more carbs per serving than fats.
+The ratio of carbs to fats will vary from brand to brand, but generally, there will be more carbs per serving than fats.

 These changes in the ingredients will reduce the total carb and fat content of the ice cream, which in turn lowers the calories per serving.

-It’s fair to say that there are some micronutrients in ice cream, calcium, in particular, is decently high, but it is not the best choice if our health is our top priority.
+It’s fair to say that there are some micronutrients in ice cream Calcium, in particular, is decently high, but it is not the best choice if our health is our top priority.

-3 Pros Of Eating Ice Cream For Bodybuilding
+4 Pros Of Eating Ice Cream For Bodybuilding

-The pros of eating ice cream for bodybuilding are:
+pros of eating ice cream for bodybuilding

 1. Ice Cream Is Satiating

-Ice cream is satiating because it has a higher sugar content along with some fats to keep us full, which is why after we eat ice cream we will be satisfied and less likely to reach for more food afterwards (which is not necessarily the case for other treats like donuts).
+After eating ice cream, you will be satisfied and less likely to reach for more food (which is not necessarily true for other treats like donuts).

 2. Ice Cream Can Help Diet Adherence